dr-aryone/freecodecamp-exercises/README.md

 2/21 Started HackerRank

 2/22 I don't have to make updates to this text file anymore.
 Any acitivities on github count!

+3/25 I stopped doing this for a little while and was working on other platforms.
+But now I am back to it.. to its beta version!